camille-hdl/website/content/blog/pre-commit-or-pre-merge/index.md

 |pre-push|late|sometimes|locally|
 |pre-merge|later|rarely|CI|

-The right answer will depend on the execution time of each task.
+My advice is that the correct answer for a given task will depend on the "lost" time [perceived](https://en.wikipedia.org/wiki/Time_perception) by the developer.
+Perceived lost time ~= runtime + time to correct the code, if the task is blocking.

-**The slower the task, the later it should run.**
+**The slower the task, the later and less often it should run.**

 If something *feels* slow, it will get in the way and people (me included) *will* work around it.
 If I have to wait a long time before knowing if my tests pass or not, I probably will switch to another task and waste time.
+If the task itself can correct the code instead of rejecting the commit (e.g. linters), make it so.

 Here is my rule of thumb, to be adapted to your needs: